khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 2.md

 ## 4 - Amazon RDS MySQL
 - A company has recently launched a new mobile gaming application that the users are adopting rapidly.
-- The company uses **Amazon RDS MySQL** as the database.
+- The company uses Amazon RDS MySQL as the database.
-- The engineering team wants an urgent solution to this issue where the rapidly increasing workload might **exceed the available database storage**.
+- The engineering team wants an urgent solution to this issue where the rapidly increasing workload might exceed the available database storage.

 **Solution**
 - *Enable storage auto-scaling for Amazon RDS MySQL* :